dino1729/SocialRobot/BOT_SCRIPTS_README.md

 1. Check the logs: `cat bot.log`
 2. Make sure your `.env` file is configured
 3. Check if required services are running (Ollama, Firecrawl, etc.)
-4. Try running the script directly to see error messages: `python3 main_wakeword_internetconnected_online.py`
+4. Try running the equivalent command in the foreground to see error messages:
+   `python main.py --wakeword --llm litellm --tools`

 ### Bot is running but not responding
 1. Check the logs: `tail -f bot.log`